TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

    Data type
          boolean

+   Default
+         1

    Description
          Enables the creation of copies of content elements into languages in the translation wizard ("free mode").
-Enabled by default.

-         **Example:**
+   Example
          .. code-block:: typoscript

             mod.web_layout {